 Inspiring sounds of wind and resilience...

 Mariana Gariazzo is a Lecturer at Texas A&M University where she also served as Instructional Assistant Professor and Director of Undergraduate Studies.
 Gariazzo holds a Doctor of Musical Arts from the University of Texas (2005) at Austin, a Master of Music from Yale University (2001), and a Bachelor of Music from Universidad Nacional de Cuyo in Argentina.
 She has been a recipient of several awards and distinctions in solo and chamber music categories including Fundacion Antorchas, Juventudes Musicales, UNC Orchestra competition, and the Robert Wilson Award for Outstanding Woodwind Performance at Yale.
-In addition, she has been awarded multiple grants in the scholarship of teaching such as the Innovative Pedagogy Grant, the Arts Enhancement Grant, and the Melbern G. Glasscock Center Co-Sponsorship Grant, the Academic Innovation Grant, and the High Impact Innovation Practices Grant at Texas A&M University.
+In addition, she has been awarded multiple grants in the scholarship of teaching such as the Innovative Pedagogy Grant, the Arts Enhancement Grant, and the Melbern G. Glasscock Center Co-Sponsorship Grant, the Academic Innovation Grant, the High Impact Innovation Practices Grant, and the Advancing Climate Together Grant at Texas A&M University.

 Dr. Gariazzo enjoys a growing reputation as an engaging and thought-provoking pedagogue, lecturer, and performer.
 She is a sought-after clinician and has served on the adjudication panels of national and international competitions including the National Flute Association, the University Interscholastic League Texas Solo and State Ensemble Competition (TSSEC), the Houston Flute Club, Peruvian Youth Flute Competition, the International Low Flutes Festival alto competition, the ENKOR International Music Competition, as well as various local competitions in woodwind and chamber music divisions.